grycap/oscar_python/README.md

 **run_service**

-The `input` parameter may not be passed if the function doesn't require an input.
+The `input` parameter may not be passed if the function doesn't require input.

 ``` python
 # make a synchronous execution